al3x/al3x.net/_posts/2014-06-17-dear-marc-andreessen.md

 ## The Means of Production

-While I didn’t jive with your take on recent macroeconomic history, I was heartened to see that you’re interested in empowering individuals through technology:
+While I didn’t jibe with your take on recent macroeconomic history, I was heartened to see that you’re interested in empowering individuals through technology:

 > [T]he current technology revolution has put the means of production within everyone’s grasp.
 It comes in the form of the smartphone (and tablet and PC) with a mobile broadband connection to the Internet.